sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/SearchableDatabasesApi.md

 | **200** | OK |  -  |

-## importIntoDatabaseExperimental
+## importIntoDatabase

-> SearchableDatabase importIntoDatabaseExperimental(databaseId, bufferSize, inputFiles)
+> SearchableDatabase importIntoDatabase(databaseId, bufferSize, inputFiles)

-EXPERIMENTAL: This endpoint is experimental and may be changed (or even removed) without notice until it is declared stable.
+Start import of structure and spectra files into the specified database.

 Start import of structure and spectra files into the specified database.